 Trust is needed wherever and whenever we work with other people.
 It’s a short cut, another mechanism our brains use to save us worrying about whether we can rely on other people to do what they say they will do.

 Unfortunately, people don’t always talk about trust – they either feel that they trust or don’t trust another person, and that’s the end of it.
-But trust shouldn’t be a one-off, binary decision: people can move from being a source of concern to a trusted friend or colleague depending on their actions and behaviour.
+But trust shouldn’t be a one-off, binary decision: people can move from being a source of concern to a trusted friend or colleague depending on their actions and behavior.

 What is trust?